jpthiele/dealii-Wiki/Windows.md

 ## Visual Studio

-Since deal.II 8.4.0 we have experimental support for the newer Visual Studio C++ compilers (2013 and 2015), but this is still work in progress.
+Since deal.II 8.4.0 we have experimental support for the newer Visual Studio C++ compilers (2017 or newer), but this is still work in progress.
 Please see the following threads for more details:
 - https://github.com/dealii/dealii/issues/1921

 Installation instructions:

-1. Download and install Visual Studio 2015 or 2017: https://www.visualstudio.com/vs/ and make sure you select the C++ compiler
+1. Download and install Visual Studio 2017: https://www.visualstudio.com/vs/ and make sure you select the C++ compiler
 2. Install cmake from https://cmake.org/download/ (pick the windows installer)
 3. Extract deal.II to a folder, for example c:\dealii (or clone the git development version)
 4. Configure using cmake by opening the 64bit command line shortcut and run: